-This one-week road trip itinerary from Delhi to Munsiyari will take you across many highlights in Uttarakhand!
+This Delhi to Munsiyari trip was the best Uttarakhand Road trip I have ever had.
+If you will follow this itinerary too, it will take you across many highlights in Uttarakhand!

 I stayed at ‘Upvan Wildlife Resort’ and can recommend a stay there.

 Kalagarh to Almora is again a 6-hour drive, but a rather picturesque one.
-You will by-pass Nainital where weather will start getting colder.
+You will bypass Nainital where the weather will start getting colder.
 As you will leave Nainital, the temperature will rise again before it starts dropping near Almora.

 The latter is located close to Mata Kesar Devi Temple.
-So, if you will ask me, I will suggest you to stay near Mata Kesar Devi Temple.
-Visit Mata Kesar Devi Temple and Neemkaroli Baba temple (on the way from Nainital and Almora) to complete your temple experience on Delhi to Munsiyari road-trip.
+So, if you will ask me, I will suggest you stay near Mata Kesar Devi Temple.
+Visit Mata Kesar Devi Temple and Neemkaroli Baba temple (on the way from Nainital and Almora) to complete your temple experience on Delhi to Munsiyari road trip.

 I stayed at ‘The Himalayan Woods’ in Almora and can recommend a stay there.

-If you’re one of those people who are into local experiences and want to see the local way of life – at least in the Kumaon region in Uttarakhand – Kot Naikana is the place to be, and that’s why I suggest you stay there for a night during your one-week road trip to Munsiyari.
+If you’re one of those people who are into local experiences and want to see the local way of life – at least in the Kumaon region in Uttarakhand – Kot Naikana, in Village Naikana, Jageshwar, is the place to be, and that’s why I suggest you stay there for a night during your one-week road trip to Munsiyari.

 Kot Naikana is an old Kumaoni house furbished with new-age comfort, located in the middle of a small village.
-To make the experience more local, the daily activities at Kot Naikana includes a village tour, a jungle trek and a lunch in one of the village houses.
+To make the experience more local, the daily activities at Kot Naikana include a village tour, a jungle trek, and lunch in one of the village houses.

-Read more about the place here: Getting Local Village Experience In Uttarakhand, or watch the video:
+Read more about the place here: Village Experience In Uttarakhand.

 It is also possible to camp in Munsiyari if you’re carrying a tent with you.

-On day 5, your trip to Munsiyari officially comes to an end and the journey back to New Delhi begins.
-If you’re carrying a tent, just Google map navigate for this town called Golana (located only 20km before Bageshwar) and camp there.
+On day 5, your Delhi to Munsiyari ride officially comes to an end and the journey back to New Delhi begins.
+If you’re carrying a tent, just Google Maps navigate to this town called Golana (located only 20km before Bageshwar) and camp there.

 Watch the video below and see where I camped and how the location actually looks like: